Invariant measures for multidimensional fractional stochastic volatility models: Coupling constructions

 Proofs for the stochastic stability of Markov chains are usually based on two ingredients, see e.g.\ \cite{mt}.
 First, it is checked (using Lyapunov functions) that the chain returns often enough to a fixed set $C$.
 Second, a minorization condition holds on $C$ for the transition kernel so couplings occur whose probabilities can be estimated.
 Such $C$ are called ``small sets''.

-When the state space is $\mathbb{R}^d$, it happens often (e.g.\ for discretizations of non-degenerate diffusions) that \emph{all} compact sets are small.
+When the state space is $\mathbb{R}^d$, it happens often that \emph{all} compact sets are small.
+This is the case for both discretized and discretely sampled non-degenerate diffusions.
 The coupling method of the present subsection exploits the latter property, formulated in more abstract terms.
+Otherwise we rely on standard ``coupling from the past'' ideas, see e.g.\ \cite{propp-wilson,diaconis-freedman}.

+Although Theorem \ref{maine} below seems to be new, its statement contains little revelation.
+Its proof, on the contrary, presents original ideas which will become fruitful in the more general setting of the next subsection where existing results do not apply.
 We will construct couplings on \emph{a sequence of} small sets and then exploit (assuming a certain form of tightness) that the chain stays in these sets with large enough probabilities.
-Instead of analysing return times to a set $C$ we can use simple step-by-step estimates.
-Although Theorem \ref{maine} below seems to be new, it contains little revelation.
-Its proof, on the contrary, presents new ideas which will become fruitful in the more general setting of the next subsection where existing results do not apply.
-Some possible ramifications are mentioned in Remark \ref{futura}.
+The crucial methodological contribution of this approach is that, instead of analysing return times to a set $C$ (which have a complicated dependence structure due to the random environment), one can repeatedly use simple, one-step estimates.

+Another approach based on one-step estimates was presented in \cite{hairer-mattingly}, using a contraction argument in a suitable metric.
+When applying it in the presence of the random environment, however, the metric to be used becomes dependent on that environment which sets limitations to the use of that method, see \cite{balazs}.